YGGverse/gemini-dl/README.md

 # Optional

--c, --crawl    - no value, crawl document links (entire capsule download), disabled by default -d, --delay    - integer, pause between requests (seconds), 1 by default -i, --index    - string, index filename of directory listing, index.gmi by default
+-a, --absolute - no value, absolute filepath in links (ignored on --keep), disabled by default -c, --crawl    - no value, crawl document links (entire capsule download), disabled by default -d, --delay    - integer, pause between requests (seconds), 1 by default -i, --index    - string, index filename of directory listing, index.gmi by default